* Safe-haven currencies soft on economic recovery hopes

 Support for the euro was bolstered on Wednesday when Germany launched a 130 billion euro stimulus package after last month supporting a European Union recovery fund that would bring the bloc closer to a fiscal union.

-Against the Swiss franc the euro hit a fresh five-month high 1.0864, while the European single currency rose to a 13-month high against the yen at 124.42.
+Against the Swiss franc the euro hit a fresh five-month high of 1.0875 then retreated slightly to 1.0848.

-The Australian dollar, often seen as a risk proxy in the currency market, rose 0.8% to $0.6999, briefly moving above $0.70 for the first time since early January.
+The Australian dollar, often seen as a risk proxy in the currency market, rose 0.3% to $0.6968, briefly moving earlier above $0.70 for the first time since early January.

 “You’ve got the creeping optimism of the global economy being past the worst and thinking that things are going to be up from here,” Commonwealth Bank of Australia analyst Joe Capurso, said, adding this supported “commodity currencies like the Aussie and like the Kiwi”.

-In the U.S. official employment data due on Friday is expected to show non-farm payrolls fell by 8 million in May, after a record 20.537 million plunge in April.
+In the United States, official employment data due later in the day is expected to show non-farm payrolls fell by 8 million in May, after a record 20.537 million plunge in April.

 The U.S. unemployment rate is forecast to hit 19.8%, a post-World War Two record, from 14.7% in April.
-(Additional reporting by Abhinav Ramnarayan and Tom Westbrook; Editing by Alexander Smith)
+(Reporting by Julien Ponthus; Additional reporting by Abhinav Ramnarayan and Tom Westbrook; Editing by Hugh Lawson)